Mesnilium

-Mesnilium is a genus of parasitic alveolates belonging to the phylum Apicomplexia.
+Mesnilium is a genus of parasitic alveolates belonging to the phylum Apicomplexa.
 Its vertebrate hosts are fish.
 The vectors are not presently known but are thought likely to be leeches.

 Taxonomy

 The genus was created in 1972 by Misra, Haldar and Chakravarty.

 Description

 Merogony occurs in erythrocytes and reticulo-endothelial cells.
 Gamogony occurs only in erythrocytes and pigment granules are present only in microgamonts and macrogametes.

 Hosts

 The only known host of this parasite is the freshwater murrel (Ophicephalus punctatus).